 - Boil for 3 minutes, or after the cauliflower changes colors and immediately after remove from the hot water (do not overcook, they have to be tender but firm).
 Reserve.

 - Heat the butter over very low heat in an oven-safe skillet.

-- Add the onion and garlic and cook for 3 minutes or until onions become transparent, stir often to cook uniformly.
+- Add the onion and garlic and cook for 3 minutes or until onions become translucent, stir often to cook uniformly.
 Add the carrot and cauliflower and increase heat to medium.
 Cook and stir until all the ingredients are heated-through.